ofekraf/Sentiment_Analysis_Preposition/README.md

-# Sentiment_Analysis_Preposition
+# Preposition Meanings using Sentiment Analysis tools
-This project aims to use Sentiment analysis tools to gain perspective on the meaning of prepositions in the English language.
+This project aims to use Sentiment analysis tools to gain insight and perspective on the meaning (or at least use) of prepositions in the English language.

+##Introduction
+Natural language processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language.

+The majority of studies to this date have used linguistics tools to pursue the study of computer science, that is to say: develop smarter computers, able to interact better with humans.

+A minority of studies aim to do he opposite: use computers to better study how humans interact with themselves.
+This humble project aims to do so.
+###Goals of this project
+A preposition is a word used to link nouns, pronouns, or phrases to other words within a sentence.
+Many such words exist

+Some prefer the use of the word 'conjunction' to  describe the  connection of two  clauses, though to avoid the confusion with the boolean meaning, i will stick to the  terminology of prepositions.

+###Prepositions in Natural language

+###

 ## Sentiment Analysis Models used
 for ease of reading, every sentiment module's returned values have been